android10/linux.github.io/_docs/how-to/copy-folder-content-including-hidden-files.md

 ---
-title:  How to copy folder content including hidden files
+title:  How to copy folder content including hidden files.
 description: In this post, we are going to see how to copy folder content including hidden files in linux.
 tags:
  - how-to